dannybauman/30-day-map-challenge-2025/docs/maps/01-points/lovable/README.md

 - When you want it done right, quickly

 **Avoid For**:
-- Nothing yet - exceeded expectations
+- Nothing yet - performed well

 ---